messagingHub22/MessagingServer/README.md

 **MessagingServer/Hubs/MessagingHub.cs** - It is a class that implements the signalR hub.
 **MessagingServer/Data/MessageData.cs** - It is a data class to represent a server to user message.
 **MessagingServer/Data/MessageUser.cs** - It is a data class to represent a user to user message.
+**MessagingServer/Data/MessageDataReader.cs** - It is a class that has the commands for the database.
+Contains IDataReader objects for select queries and excutecommand for executing some SQL query.
 **MessagingServerTests/Controllers/MessageDataControllerTests.cs** - It is a class for unit tests.